ghubliming/TaskbarAutoHide/README.md

 # Taskbar Auto-Hide Script

 ## Overview
 This PowerShell script automatically controls the auto-hide feature of the Windows taskbar based on the number of connected monitors.
-The taskbar will be set to **auto-hide** when an external monitor is connected and will remain **always visible** when only the internal monitor is in use.
+The taskbar will be set to **auto-hide** when only the **internal monitor** is connected (useful for laptops with limited screen space) and will remain **always visible** when an **external monitor** is detected.

 ## What the Script Does
 - **Detects the number of active monitors** (internal and external).